-In the year 1948, members of the Imperial Chaplains and 14th Street Clovers moved to the North Lawndale neighborhood as many Jewish residents moved out of the area.
-North Lawndale was both welcoming and spiteful of blacks moving into this neighborhood and once again friction popped off between blacks and Jews.
-North Lawndale was ideal for black families as their was an abundance of rental properties, because blacks were often barred from purchasing property in this community.
+In the year 1951, members of the Imperial Chaplains and 14th Street Clovers settled in the North Lawndale neighborhood as many Jewish residents moved out of the area.
 The Chaplains made 16th and Homan down the 16th and Trumbull as their main stronghold.
 The rivalries between Clovers and Chaplains would now carry over onto these streets.
 Although their rivalry kicked off in the early 1950s they were not a completely wild bunch.
 Many of times Clovers and Chaplains had to focus on fighting off invading gangs and other hate groups coming from nearby South Lawndale that invaded the neighborhood looking for blacks.

 In the year 1954, a group broke away from the Chaplains in Jew Town that took on the name “Egyptian Cobras.”
 The Cobras had their own idea of how to handle issues black youths faced in the neighborhood and the Cobras seemed to have a more violent and extreme approach.

 By 1955, more gangs began breaking away from the Chaplains causing a major gang war on the streets of North Lawndale and Jew Town which prompted many more members of this mostly Jewish community to leave the neighborhood, the Chaplains still continued to grow despite losing members to other gangs, the newer members were Junior Chaplains.
 The Egyptian Cobras also colonized North Lawndale in the Filmore District at 14th and Kedvale.

 In The mid 1950s, Chaplains began to spread around the west side heavily as they settled deeply into the Near West Side neighborhood.
 Chaplains also steam rolled into West Garfield Park and East Garfield Park and could even be found in the Cabrini Green high rise projects as they opened up in 1955, Clovers would also join them there.